The History of the False Claims Act: Purpose & Protections

 In response to reports of the Union Army receiving moth-eaten blankets, diseased horses, or boxes of sand instead of boxes of guns, Congress—with strong support from President Lincoln—passed the False Claims Act on March 2, 1863.
 (The False Claims Act, in fact, is sometimes referred to as Lincoln’s Law.)

-The original False Claims Act imposed a civil fine of up to $2,000 and a prison sentence of up to five years on offenders and allowed the government to recover up to twice of what it had lost from the fraud.
+The purpose of the original False Claims Act was to punish those who profited from fraud against the government.
+The FCA imposed a civil fine of up to $2,000 and a prison sentence of up to five years on offenders and allowed the government to recover up to double twice of what it had lost from the fraud.
 The original Act also included a provision allowing private citizens to sue on behalf of the government.
 Those who brought successful lawsuits—“relators”—were entitled to receive 50% of the amount the government recovered.

 The statute remained relatively untouched until 1943, at the height of World War II.

-At that time, Congress drastically weakened the False Claims Act.
-It reduced the reward for relators, eliminating the original 50% share and allowing courts, instead, to award, at most, 25% of the government’s recovery.
+Congress drastically weakened the False Claims Act.
+It reduced the reward for relators, eliminating the original 50% share, and allowed courts to award a maximum of only 25% of the government’s recovery.
 A relator could even receive nothing for their efforts.
 Congress also restricted the scope of cases that could be brought under the Act.

-These amendments drastically reduced the incentive to report fraud.
+These amendments drastically reduced the incentive to report fraud, a main purpose of today’s False Claims Act.

-In the 1980s, against a backdrop of increased federal expenditures (and an increased amount of fraud against the government), Congress revisited the False Claims Act, making it easier to investigate fraud.
+In the 1980s, Congress revisited the False Claims Act,.
+The purpose of changing the FCA was to encourage the public to come forward with their knowledge to make it easier to investigate and uncover fraud.
 President Reagan signed an amended False Claims Act into law on October 27, 1986.

-The new Act lowered the required burden of proof, imposed treble damages on those found to have committed fraud, lengthened the statute of limitations for filing whistleblower suits, increased relators’ potential awards to up to 30% of the government’s recovery, and gave relators protection against retaliation.
+The new Act lowered the required burden of proof, imposed treble damages on those found to have committed fraud, lengthened the statute of limitations for filing whistleblower suits, increased potential awards to up to 30% of the government’s recovery, offered individuals reporting fraud protection against retaliation, and covered fees for false claims lawyers.

 In 2009, Congress revisited the False Claims Act yet again, enacting the Fraud Enforcement and Recovery Act, which broadened the scope of fraud covered by the False Claims Act, increased the government’s ability to investigate fraud, and expanded whistleblower protection against employer retaliation.